Gus Giordano: Career

 After accepting a position at The Film Council of America in Evanston, Giordano began teaching dance in 1953, founding the Gus Giordano Dance School the same year.
-He also produced televised dance programming on Chicago’s WTTW Channel 11.
+Notable employees include Judi Sheppard Missett, who developed Jazzercise while teaching classes at the school.
+He also produced televised dance programming on Chicago's WTTW Channel 11.
 In the mid-1970s, he wrote Anthology of American Jazz Dance, and in 1992, he published Jazz Dance Class: Beginning Thru Advanced.

 In 1963, he founded Gus Giordano Jazz Dance Chicago, which was renamed in 2009 by his daughter, Nan Giordano.
 The company has performed at venues including the Harris Theater in Chicago.
 He also established the American Jazz Dance World Congress in 1990, with events later held in Wiesbaden, Germany (1997), Nagoya, Japan (1995), and Monterrey, Mexico (2001).

 His theater choreography included productions such as A Christmas Carol at the Goodman Theatre for over 15 years, the Northwestern University The Waa-Mu Show for more than 25 years, and Hair.

 Tribute

 In 2009, Giordano's daughter Amy produced Gus: An American Icon, a documentary including interviews with colleagues and former students, narrated by Colleen Zenk.
 The film received awards at the Canada International Film Festival and the 2010 Burbank International Film Festival.

-Giordano’s work has been credited by scholars with helping to establish theatrical jazz dance as a recognized performance style.
+Giordano's work has been credited by scholars with helping to establish theatrical jazz dance as a recognized performance style.